Sreevarshan-fin/AtliQ-Bank-/README.md

 This analysis provides data-driven insights to support AtliQ Bank’s credit card launch.
 By leveraging customer segmentation, spending behavior insights, and risk assessments, the bank can optimize its marketing and risk management strategies effectively.

+Exploratory Data Analysis (EDA)

+Exploring the Customer Table

+Handling Missing Values in the Annual Income Column

+50 null values detected.

+Instead of removing, missing values were replaced using the occupation-wise median for accuracy.

+Descriptive Statistics for the Customer Table

+Age: Min = 1, Max = 135 (Valid range: 18 - 80 as per business manager).

+Annual Income: Min = 2, Max = 447K (Valid minimum: 100 as per business rule).

+Handling Outliers in the Annual Income Column

+Outlier Detection: Standard deviation method (values beyond ±3 standard deviations considered outliers).

+Upper Outliers: Verified and found valid (e.g., high-income business owners).

+Lower Outliers: Minimum income is 2, but business rule states income should be at least 100.

+Treatment: Replaced values below 100 with the occupation-wise median.

+Handling Null Values in the Age Column

+No missing values found.

+Handling Outliers in the Age Column

+Min Age: 1, Max Age: 135 (Valid range: 18 - 80 as per business manager).

+Outliers Detected: 20 records.

+Treatment Options:

+Removing them (not ideal, as data loss occurs).

+Replacing with mean or median.

+Chosen Method: Occupation-wise median age for more accuracy.

+Exploring the Credit Score Table

+Data Cleaning 1: Removing Duplicates

+Total rows: 1004.

+Identified 4 duplicate rows based on cust_id.

+Last occurrence of each duplicate retained; earlier ones removed.

+Data Cleaning 2: Handling Missing Values in the Credit Limit Column

+65 null values found.

+Business Insight: Credit limits are linked to credit scores.

+Treatment: A mathematical relationship between credit score and credit limit was explored for imputation.

+Data Cleaning 3: Handling Outliers in Outstanding Debts

+Some debts exceed credit limits, which is illogical.

+Business Rule: A customer's debt should not exceed their credit limit.

+Treatment: Checked and corrected inconsistencies.

+Exploring the Transaction Table

+Data Cleaning 1: Handling Null Values in the Platform Column

+4941 rows have null values.

+Business Insight: Amazon is the most frequently used platform for purchases.

+Treatment: Replaced null values with "Amazon" (especially for electronic purchases).

+Data Cleaning 2: Handling Outliers in Transaction Amount

+Outlier Detection: IQR method (values beyond 1.5 times IQR considered outliers).

+Treatment Options:

+Winsorization (capping at lower and upper bounds).

+Removing extreme outliers (if justified by business needs).

+Final Notes

+The dataset has been thoroughly cleaned by:

+Handling missing values.

+Removing duplicates.

+Treating outliers using statistical and business logic.

 ![Analysis](https://github.com/user-attachments/assets/52152b81-1329-43d7-a812-293c5e68511b)